HIPAA Associate’s Agreement

 …We’ve made this easy for you.

-If you don’t have an associates agreement in place with the correct people, you are in a dangerous situation.
+If you don’t have a business associates agreement in place with the correct people, you are in a dangerous situation.

 - IT Support Company